1. PURPOSE OF THIS NOTICE

 16. CONCERNS AND CONTACT DETAILS

-If you have any concerns with regard to the way your personal data is being processed that has not been resolved by the Nexus Team (email@example.com), please contact our Data Protection Officer, Adrian Slater at firstname.lastname@example.org.
+If you have any concerns with regard to the way your personal data is being processed that has not been resolved by the Nexus Team (email@example.com), please contact our Data Protection Officer, Alice Temple at firstname.lastname@example.org.

 Our general postal address is University of Leeds, Leeds LS2 9JT, UK.